thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 bee show profile
 </pre>

-When you run a Bumblebee command, it uses the active profile.
+When you run a _BumbleBee_ command, it uses the active profile.
 So, if you change the active profile to **home** using the ***bee use <profile>*** command, then any commands you run will do so in the **home** profile.

-So, for example, any users or identities you add will be added to that profile.
-If you switch to another profile, those users and identities will not be there.
+For example, any users or identities you add will be added to that profile.
+If you then switch to another profile, those users and identities will not be there.

-To change the active profile back to the default profile, simply run ***bee use default***.
+To change the active profile back to the _default_ profile, simply run ***bee use default***.

 ### Referencing a different profile with the **--use** flag
-Another way to reference a different profile is to provide the ***--use profile*** flag to any command.
+Another way to reference a different profile is to provide the ***--use <profile>*** flag with any command.

 This flag allows you to run any command in the context of another profile, without changing the active profile.